Uwadon1/dockerize-a-mern-stack-app/README.md

 # dockerize-a-mern-stack-app
-This repo helps you understand how to containerize a mern stack app and deploy using docker-compose
+This repo helps you understand how to containerize a mern stack app and deploy

 A simple MERN stack application
-**Create a network for the docker containers** docker network create demo
+**Create a network for the docker containers**

+docker network create demo

 **Build the client**

 cd mern/frontend
 docker build -t mern-frontend .